anttipessa/restful-marketplace/README.md

     - `/users` - creates a new user to database
     - `/items` - creates a new item to database
     - `/payments` - create a new credit card item to database
-    - `/purchase` - item changes owner and money transfers between credit cards
+    - `/purchase` - item changes owner and money is transferred between credit cards
 - PUT-request
     - `/users/id` - modify a specific user by id
     - `/users/id/role` - modify a specific user by id (including role - for admins only)